Valid Instrumental Variables Selection Methods using Negative Control Outcomes and Constructing Efficient Estimator: Conclusions and Future Works

 \section{Conclusions and Future Works}

-In this paper, we proposed the new IV estimator which use a linear combination of IVs.
-When there are some invalid IVs exists, our proposed method can select the valid IVs by using a negative control outcome or some auxiliary variable.
+In this paper, we proposed the novel IV estimator which use a linear combination of IVs.
+When there are some invalid IVs, our proposed method can select the valid IVs by using a negative control outcome or some auxiliary variable.
 Whether selecting valid IVs or not, we showed that our proposed estimator has the same efficiency of the generalized methods of moments estimator.
-Also, by applying an Adaptive LASSO-type shrinkage method, we construct an estimating procedure estimating causal effects and selecting valid IVs at once.
 We confirm performances of our proposed method and some previous methods through simulations.
-Whether the strength of a negative control outcome, our proposed method work well; the strength of IVs are more important.
-Not only large sample but also small sample situation, the performance of our proposed method is superior to the previous methods in many situations.
-Also, our proposed method work by using valid IVs when a negative control outcome cannot be used.
-On the other hand, the selection of tuning parameters have little effect on the parameter estimation except for $\lambda$; the strength of penalty.
-We need to select $\lambda\approx 0.1$ in our simulation setting.
+Our proposed method also works; especially it is remarkable point that the method can be applied where there is only the small number of valid IVs.

-We believe that our proposed estimator has important impact on the biometrics and related fields, specifically in mendelian randomization.
-As I mentioned in Introduction, there are many works related to IV methods, however, the universal solution selecting valid IVs is not exist.
-Our results show that by using an auxiliary variable such as a negative control outcome, we can construct an efficient estimator for causal effects.
-Since researches related to using negative control outcomes increase in recent years (Tchetgen Tchetgen, 2014, Miao and Tchetgen Tchetgen, 2018, Sanderson et al., 2020 and Shi et al., 2020), our results may become one of the key conclusion to solve the important problem.
-On the other hand, some auxiliary variables is necessary to our proposed method, but we think this is correct intuitively.
-Since we cannot observe unmeasured covariates, we have to observe a fluctuation of some proxy variables; this is the role of an auxiliary variable.
-I will mention later, an idea of proxy variable is recently considered.
+We believe that our proposed estimator has important impact on the biometrics and related fields, specifically in Mendelian Randomization.
+As we mentioned in Introduction, there are many works related to IV methods, however, there may be some applicational problems since a couple of important assumptions are necessary for some previous methods (the number of valid IVs, the feature of IV candidates, model assumptions, ...).
+Our results show that by using an auxiliary variable such as a negative control outcome, we can relax such assumptions; the results may become one of the key conclusion to solve the important IV problems globally.
+On the other hand, some auxiliary variables are necessary to our proposed method (in other words, ``using some auxiliary variable" is an important assumption), but we suppose this is correct intuitively.
+Since we cannot observe unmeasured variables, we have to observe a fluctuation of some proxy variables; this is the role of an auxiliary variable.
+The ``proxy variable" based estimator is recently considered well (Miao and Tchetgen Tchetgen, 2018 and Cui et al., 2020).